 For additional consideration, if you’re including a Bible or other reading/preaching material, be sure it is large print.
 Many of the people receiving these kits need, but don’t have, glasses.

 Secondly, we recommend purchasing brand name items, not generic.
 It does cost a little more, but letting someone know you feel they are “worth” getting name brand products for has a positive effect on a person’s self esteem.

 As a final note, if you would like to make larger care packs, we recommend this supplier for tote bags: apparelnbags.com

 Set a date for your team to meet to put the packs together.

 Time to create the care packs!
 Decide also whether you’d like to include postcards, with a handwritten message or drawing, or a generic flyer introducing Christadelphians and your local contact information.

 Orders for either can be placed via the reimbursement form at the bottom of this page or by emailing: firstname.lastname@example.org

 Ask your group if it’s OK to take some photographs to go with your report for The Garden – and for us to share them on our social media, to inspire others to faith and good works.

-Arrange with your charity a time to drop the care packs off, bearing in mind that there might be COVID restrictions in place.
+Arrange with your charity a time to drop off the care packs

 A few members of your team can drop the packs off.
 Ask the charity staff if you can take a couple of photographs for your report to The Garden.
 Ask if it’s OK for The Garden to share the photos on social media.
 When you visit the charity, try to establish a relationship with the staff.
 Find out more about the work of the charity.
-Ask if they would be willing to come along to your ecclesia or CYC, post-COVID, to give a presentation on their charity.
-Ask if there’s a way that your group can continue to support the work of the charity.
+Ask if they would be willing to come along to your ecclesia or CYC to give a presentation about their charity.
+Find out how your group can continue to support the work of the charity.